Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 `mv` is purely a metadata operation and does not affect the data blocks of the file.
 `mv` cannot be done between mount points of different under storage systems.

-For example, `mv` can be used to move older data into a non-working directory.
+For example, `mv` can be used to re-organize your files.
-TODO: huh? what's a non-working directory? how does working directory even relate to this???

 {% include Command-Line-Interface/mv.md %}